OceanDataTools/openrvdas/docs/listen_py.md

 ## Listener chaining

 While the previous section illustrates the flexibility of the listen.py script, there are still limitations.
 When running from the command line, **all** transforms are applied to **all** records from **all** readers, before being sent out to **all** writers.
-In our original custom logger, records sent to the NetworkWriter were prefixed with the instrument name ('gyr1'), while records that were written to the gyr1 logfile (where the prefix would be redundant) were not.
+In our original custom logger, records sent to the UDPWriter were prefixed with the instrument name ('gyr1'), while records that were written to the gyr1 logfile (where the prefix would be redundant) were not.

 One way around this problem is **listener chaining**.